-Programs: Three to four programs will be assigned to more deeply explore some of the concepts discussed in class.
-Programming assignments must be done individually.

-Exams: There will be one midterm during the semester and one final exam.

-Class participation: Interaction -- both with the instructor and with other students -- is crucial for understanding and integrating the ideas presented in lecture.
+- Projects: Three to four projects will be assigned to give you hands-on experience with all aspects of interface design and evaluation.
+All of them will involve a strong element of programming...but only as a necessary tool to realize the GUIs we are developing. - Exams: There will be one midterm during the semester, aimed at testing your knowledge of design approaches, models, and other background information from lecture.
+The final exam will consist of the final presentation of the large final class project. - Class participation: Interaction -- both with the instructor and with other students -- is crucial for understanding and integrating the ideas presented in lecture.
 To emphasize this, a significant number of points are set aside to reward students who take an active role in the class.
 Participation points are also used to credit quizzes (in-class or on BBlearn) and other formative exercises.